Hire in Mauritius

 English and French are generally accepted as the official languages of Mauritius.
 The Constitution mentions no official language, although Parliament is conducted in English.
 The lingua franca in the country is French-based Mauritian Creole, spoken at home by 86.5% of the population.
 Other spoken languages mainly include Bhojpuri, Tamil and other Indic languages, like Hindi, Telugu, Urdu.
 Chinese is also widely spoken.
 Most people in Mauritius are at least bilingual, if not trilingual or more.

-Mauritius HR at a Glance
+Mauritian Human Resources at a Glance

 The main piece of legislation regulating employment in Mauritius is the Workers’ Rights Act 2019 which covers: